strongio/evolutionary-optimization/README.md

 ![](./images/param-12/pair_sphere.png)
 -->

 We would like to point out that Scipy provides a version of DEA as well.
 Here we present another set of experiment that include Scipy's version (SDEA).
-In this experiment, we explore a much higher parameter space dimension, 20 instead of 8.
+In this experiment, we explore a much higher parameter space dimension, 20 instead of 8 as in the first experiment.

 20-param alpine_one: